While we strive to deliver a continuous drinking water supply, unfortunately there are times when this is not always possible.

 We issue surveys each year to those customers on our Priority Services Register who have been impacted by an interruption for more than three hours to understand how satisfied they were with the service they received.

 We surveyed customers in 2019/20 to provide a baseline score, the performance in this survey was 3.6.
-We committed to performing 0.1 better each year during the 2020/25 period.
-Therefore, our target for the year was to score 3.9 out of five.
+We committed to improving our scores by 0.1 points each year during the 2020/25 period.
+Therefore, our target for the year was to score 4.1 out of five.

 How have we performed?

-In 2022/23 we achieved a score of 3.3 out of five, which was a 0.1 improvement from last year, but we underachieved our target by 0.6.
+In 2024/25 we achieved a score of 3.5 out of five, which was an improvement of 0.2 since the previous year.

-The specificity of the customer group eligible for this survey does result in low participation rates.
-Throughout 2022/23 there were only 134 surveys undertaken.
-This is about 50 more than last year.
-Of these customers, 40 (30 per cent) undertook the survey in January 2023, following a major freeze/thaw incident.
-Prior to these surveys our tracking score was 3.45.
+The specificity of the customer group eligible for this survey does often result in low survey rates.
+Throughout 2024/25 there were 261 surveys undertaken, which is 69 more than last year.

-In the past, we would deliver by priority group which was dependent on vulnerability (High, Medium and Low).
-We now include all priority groups for immediate delivery, unless they have advised that they can collect from a bottled water station.
-These customers are then contacted either by SMS or telephone to inform them where the bottled water stations are, asked if their circumstance have changed and, if so, do they now need water delivered.
+All eligible customers are included for immediate delivery of bottled water, unless they have advised that they can collect from a bottled water station.
+In this case, customers are then contacted either by SMS or telephone to inform them where the bottled water stations are, and asked if their circumstances have changed and, if so, do they now need water delivered.